biolink/biolink-model/docs/index.md

  * [coexists with](coexists_with.md) - holds between two entities that are co-located in the same aggregate object, process, or spatio-temporal region
     * [colocalizes with](colocalizes_with.md) - holds between two entities that are observed to be located in the same place.
     * [in cell population with](in_cell_population_with.md) - holds between two genes or gene products that are expressed in the same cell type or population
-    * [in complex with](in_complex_with.md) - holds between two genes or gene products that are part of (or code for products that are part of) in the same macromolecular complex
+    * [in complex with](in_complex_with.md) - holds between two genes or gene products that are part of (or code for products that are part of) in the same macromolecular complex mixin
     * [in pathway with](in_pathway_with.md) - holds between two genes or gene products that are part of in the same biological pathway
  * [coexpressed with](coexpressed_with.md) - holds between any two genes or gene products, in which both are generally expressed within a single defined experimental context.
  * [colocalizes with](colocalizes_with.md) - holds between two entities that are observed to be located in the same place.